OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 One Time Password (OTP) is the best method in order to implement a secure forgot password service that triggers as a 2FA functionality.

-The two most famous methods are Time-OTP ([TOTP](https://tools.ietf.org/html/rfc6238)), or HMAC-OTP ([HOTP](https://tools.ietf.org/html/rfc4226)).
+The two most well-known methods are Time-OTP ([TOTP](https://tools.ietf.org/html/rfc6238)), or HMAC-OTP ([HOTP](https://tools.ietf.org/html/rfc4226)).
 The main difference is in the counter, where TOTP focuses on the Unix time, and HOTP has a counter that gets incremented on every user call to generate the OTP.

 For a better description of OTP generation, refer to the [MFA CS](Multifactor_Authentication_Cheat_Sheet.md#something-you-have), where the pros and cons of every implementation are provided.